NerjalNosk/JsonLight/README.md

 ### Circular structures

-JsonLight includes a JSON5 extension, a Json6 of sorts, which supports circular structures.
+Since version 3.0, JsonLight includes a JSON5 extension, a Json6 of sorts, which supports circular structures.
 Indeed, it allows to reference an element inside itself, to avoid infinite text transformation loops.

-This extension works with an ID system (automatically generated), textualized as `<@id>` and `<#id>`, respectively the *declaration* and *reference*, where `id` is a number.
+This extension works with an ID system (automatically generated), textualized as `<@id>` and `<#id>`, respectively the *declaration* and *reference*, where `id` is an unsigned integer.
 This ID  will of course be provided at the "declaration" of the element, as well as the later referencing of that element.

 #### Example